Vaccination coverage in NSW

 The Australian Immunisation Register (AIR) is administered by Services Australia and records details of vaccinations given to persons who live in Australia.

-Vaccination coverage rates for children at 1, 2 and 5 years of age are available as follows:
+For vaccination coverage rates for children at 1, 2 and 5 years of age, refer to:

 A series of annual reports on vaccination coverage in NSW is also available: